RobelGiday/nz_vehicle_theft_analysis/README.md

 [Click here to view query results](assets/query_results/thefts_by_vehicle_type_and_region.csv)

 ### Average Age of Stolen Vehicle Types
-According to the datasets, station wagons and saloons are the most frequently stolen vehicle types, with an average age of 19 years.
+* **Station wagons and saloons** are the most frequently stolen vehicle types, with an average age of 19 years.
 These vehicles are widely available and easily accessible for thieves to steal, with high resale demand for parts.
-Additionally, thieves may prefer mid-aged vehicles over very old or very new ones, possibly due to the absence of modern anti-theft technology.
-Regardless of age, thieves less often target articulated trucks and special-purpose vehicles, likely because they are equipped with anti-theft technology and have lower resale demand.
+* Additionally, thieves may prefer mid-aged vehicles over very old or very new ones, possibly due to the absence of modern anti-theft technology.
+* Regardless of age, thieves less often target articulated trucks and special-purpose vehicles, likely because they are equipped with anti-theft technology and have lower resale demand.

 ``` sql
 SELECT